 Competitive Enrichment Swim Camp For Swimmers Ages 7 to 10!

-Fitter & Faster is producing a 2-day Competitive Enrichment Swim Camp for swimmers who are between the ages of 7 and 10 years old on January 28 & 29, 2023.
-If your young, competitive swimmer has a desire to improve their technique so they can practice and race with more efficiency – this is the swim camp for them!
+Fitter & Faster is producing a 2-day Competitive Enrichment Swim Camp for swimmers who are between the ages of 7 and 10 years old in Atlanta, GA!
+If your young, competitive swimmer has a desire to improve their technique so they can practice and race with more efficiency – this is the camp for them!

 SESSION START TIMES:

 Our top priority is to provide a world-class learning experience for all participants at all of our camps.
 This camp has sessions for swimmers ages 7 to 10.
+Participants will range from one-year of competitive swimming experience to AAAA times and faster.
 If you are the parent of a child under the age of 7 and would like for your child to be considered for the younger sessions of this camp, please complete this questionnaire.

 The better a swimmer’s technique is off the starting block, the more speed they will carry into the water.
 Day 1 of this swim camp will help your swimmer improve their start, underwater dolphin kicking and breakouts!
 This sequence is not only the fastest part of every race, but it is also the part of the race in which elite swimmers cover the most ground with the most efficiency.